ndzamboni/portfolio-landing-page/README.md

 ## Landing Page

-* The landing page should show a breif overview of Nick's resume.
+* The landing page should show a breif overview of Nick's bio.
-* The landing page will have clickable tiles or buttons that pull up subjects like "education", "work history", "notable accomplishments", etc.
+* The landing page will have clickable tiles or buttons that pull up works completed.
 * The landing page will have links to relavent social media, github, email, and linkedin.
+* The landing page will have hover effects to improved readability.
 * Continue to build on this idea

 ## Acceptance Critera

 * It is done when, landing page shows overview of work history
 * It is done when, landing page shows overview of social media
-* It is done when, landing page shows overview of resume
+* It is done when, landing page shows overview of projects completed
+* It is done when, lading page shows overview of useful links and cheatsheets
+* It is done when, all links work as intended
+* It is done when, page is responsive

 ## Notes/Future Ideas